ngjunjie070624-cpu/KinderSort/README.md

 ```bash
 python main.py
 ```
+## Download

+A packaged Windows executable is available from the **GitHub Releases** page.

+Steps:

+1. Go to the **Releases** page.
+2. Download the latest release.
+3. Extract the ZIP file (if applicable).
+4. Run **KinderSort.exe**.

+No Python installation is required when using the packaged application.

+> **Note:** The first launch may take several seconds because the AI models are initialized.

 > **First run needs internet, once.** InsightFace downloads the `buffalo_l` model (~300 MB) to `~/.insightface/models` the first time the app runs.
 After that download, sorting runs fully offline.